TosinAremu/LITA-Captstone-Project/README.md

 1. Source of Data: Spreadsheet and CSV files.
 2. Data Preparation: Remove any erroneous entries, handle missing dates, and ensure that the dates are in a usable format.
 3. Data Transformation: Calculate the duration of subscriptions and classify them as active or canceled based on the end date.

+#### Analysis Techniques
+1. Excel: An excel dash provided a more traditional view, with key metrics such as active subscriptions by region, revenue by region and subscription type by customers..
+2. SQL Queries: SQL was employed to explore customer data, including identifying customers by subscription type, calculating cancellations rate within 6 months, and tracking active vs. canceled subscriptions.
+Queries were created to segment customers by region and average subscription duration for all customers.
+3. Power BI Dashboard: An interactive Power BI was built to showcase customer behaviours patterns.
+Key visuals include pei charts for subscription types, bar charts showing cancellation rates per region, and line charts for monthly renewal trends.

 #### Key Metrics for Customer Data
 - Active Subscription: The number of currently active subscriptions which is 41251.